ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 ## Installing wp-cli

 wp-cli is a tool for managing WordPress from the terminal.
-We use it to manage WordPress when the web interface is inaccessible and to apply bulk changes to the MySQL database after a server migration.
+I use it to manage WordPress when the web interface is inaccessible and to apply bulk changes to the MySQL database after a server migration.
 You can find more information on the [wp-cli website.](https://wp-cli.org/)

 {{< alert type="info" >}}
 **Running commands**\
-To use wp-cli you navigate to the WordPress web root folder, for our websites that should be /var/www/$DOMAIN_NAME/.
+To use wp-cli you navigate to the WordPress web root folder, in this example that is /var/www/wordpress.
 From there you can run the wp-cli commands in the terminal.
 You can find a list of commands on the [WordPress website.](https://developer.wordpress.org/cli/commands/)
 {{< /alert >}}

 Download the wp-cli app